 Michigan Genealogical Council - Welcome

-Membership in the Michigan Genealogical Council (MGC) is open to any genealogical, family history society, or family association, amateur or professional with a primary interest in genealogy.
+Membership in the Michigan Genealogical Council (MGC) is open to any organization or repository with a primary interest in family history and genealogy.

 Delegate meetings are held in January, March, May, July, September, and November.
 Please check the Events page for the exact date, time, and location.